Bibbeep/Sistem-Informasi-Manajemen-Informatics-Learning-Center-Back-End/docs/README.md

 *   **User Authentication & Management**: Secure user registration, login (with JWT), password reset, and profile management.

-*   **Program & Module Management**: Create, read, update, and delete learning programs (Courses, Seminars, Workshops) and their associated modules.
+*   **Program & Module Management**: Create, read, update, and delete learning programs (Courses, Seminars, Workshops, and Competitions) and their associated modules.

 *   **Enrollment & Progress Tracking**: Allow users to enroll in programs and track their progress by marking modules as complete.